codyn-net/osx/README.md

 3. Bootstrap the dependencies.

    Run `scripts/bootstrap` to initialize homebrew and compile the dependencies.
-   The resulting files will be installed in `osx/brew`.
+   The resulting files will be installed in `osx/.brew` and `osx/.brewbuild`.

    All the dependencies are compiled as universal binaries.
 Where possible, OS X system libraries (such as libxml2) are used.